 The Company reported record revenues for 2001.
 Revenues and other income (hereinafter called "revenues") were over \$1.9 billion in 2001, up \$142 million or 8%, from \$1.8 billion reported in 2000.
 The increase in revenues in 2001 over 2000 was attributable to new business and acquisitions made during the prior years.
 Revenues generated from acquisitions during the prior year contributed \$9.4 million of the 2001 increase while the current year acquisitions added \$65.7 million.
 Although the Company achieved record annual revenues, net income fell by 26% to \$32.8 million (\$1.30 per diluted share) in 2001 from \$44.3 million (\$1.85 per diluted share) in 2000 primarily due to a \$20 million pre-tax charge to strengthen the Company's self-insurance reserves reflecting the results of the annual independent actuarial review completed in December.
 The actuarial report this year revealed that while the frequency of claims is trending favorably as expected, the severity of claims in 2000 and 2001 trended higher than anticipated in the report received last year.
-The impact of these trends on known claims and claims incurred but not reported called for an increase of approximately \$8.5 million for fiscal 2001 claims while approximately \$10.5 million reflects the unfavorable trend on pre-2001 claims.
-Additionally, 2001 required a loss of \$1.0 million in claims related to the World Trade Center terrorist attack.
-As a result of the Company's recent claims experience, the Company has increased its self-insurance rates that will be charged to the divisions in 2002 by 21% over 2001.
+The impact of these trends on known claims and Claims Incurred But Not Reported (IBNR) called for an increase of approximately \$8.5 million for fiscal 2001 claims while approximately \$10.5 million reflects the unfavorable trend on pre-2001 claims.
+Additionally, 2001 required a loss of \$1.0 million in claims related to the

+World Trade Center terrorist attack.
+As a result of the actuarial report, the Company has increased its self-insurance rates in 2002 by 21% over 2001.
 The estimated future charge is designed to capture the recent experience and trends.
 Actual results could be different.
-Excluding the insurance charge of \$0.50 per diluted share, net income per diluted share declined

-3% to \$1.80 for 2001 from \$1.85 for 2000 due to the increase in diluted average shares outstanding resulting from option exercises.
+Excluding the insurance charge of \$0.50 per diluted share, net income per diluted share declined 3% to \$1.80 for 2001 from \$1.85 for 2000 due to the increase in diluted average shares outstanding resulting from option exercises.